tendenci/azalea-theme/README.md

 Azalea has a large, graphic header in each of the modules which relies on a default template.
 In order to make an update, please be sure to include the default-xxx.html template as well as the template in the associated module folder.
 Why did we do it this way?
 The image from that default template can be carried throughout the module.

 The custom.css file contains the styling information for this theme.
 Be sure to include this css in your updates.

+## Boxes Content
+The Azalea theme does utilize a few boxes to provide editable content particularly in the header and footer.
+Check out the Boxes folder for this content to get you started!

 ## Creator
 This template was created by Tendenci.com